History of the University

 At the dawn of a new era

-In 1990 in the wake of political changes the Budapest University of Economic Sciences welcomed students with an educational offer matching new expectations.
+In 1990 in the wake of political changes the institution renamed Budapest University of Economic Sciences welcomed students with an educational offer matching new expectations.
 The way had already been paved by the major educational reforms implemented in the 80s under Rector Csaba Csáki.
 Whereas students of the School of Economics could immerse in the various questions of Theoretical Economics, those of the Business School acquired the business skills that helped them cope on the market.
 As for the Faculty of Social Sciences, it became one of the major hubs of contemporary Hungarian social science.
-Most of the study programmes lasted for 10 semesters until the middleof the 2000s.
+Most of the study programmes lasted for 10 semesters until the middle of the 2000s.
 The transition to the Bologna system meant that at present as a rule undergraduate programmes span 6 to 7 semesters, and Master programmes 4semesters.
-The 7 doctoral schools of the university offer doctoral education in every discipline otherwise covered.
+The 4 doctoral schools of the university offer doctoral education in many disciplines otherwise covered.

 Entering the international scene